About GPC

 How can I get involved with GPC?

-*These are positions which receive financial support.
-This compensation is treated as income for services rendered and are treated as having work hours.
-Be advised that by being elected or appointed to one of these positions, this counts toward the hours worked each week.
-This may be relevant for visa-related work requirements.
+*Some of these positions receive financial support.
+Compensation is treated as income for services rendered and includes assigned work hours.
+Please note: If you are elected or appointed to one of these roles, the hours count toward your weekly work limit, which may be relevant for students with visa-related work restrictions.

 For more information about the General Assembly, click here.

-GPC General Assembly meetings are held on the first Tuesday of every month, during the Fall and Spring semesters, from 6-8 pm in Leadership Auditorium of the MU Student Center.
-The meetings are open to all graduate and professional students so everyone has the opportunity to voice their opinions.
+GPC General Assembly meetings are held on the first Tuesday of every month, during the Fall and Spring semesters, from 6-8 pm in the Leadership Auditorium of the MU Student Center.
+The meetings are open to all graduate and professional students, so everyone has the opportunity to voice their opinions.

 Representatives must attend General Assembly meetings to keep their Represented Areas in Good Standing.
 Click here for a list of all Represented Areas currently in Good Standing.